Gliptal/TPW-Settings/README.md

 ![](https://raw.githubusercontent.com/Gliptal/TPW-Settings/master/screens/IconChooser.png)

-Installation
+INSTALLATION
 ======

-This utility is already embedded in the [TPW MODS](http://forums.bistudio.com/showthread.php?164304-TPW-MODS-enhanced-realism-immersion-for-Arma-3-SP) package, placed in the correct folder and ready to be used.
-In case of problems refer to this README's [Troubleshooting](https://github.com/Gliptal/TPW-Settings#troubleshooting) section or post in the [forum's thread](http://forums.bistudio.com/showthread.php?164304-TPW-MODS-enhanced-realism-immersion-for-Arma-3-SP).

-If you wish or need to separately download this utility:
-- Manually download the repository from [git](https://github.com/Gliptal/TPW-Settings) using the 'Download ZIP' button in the right pane
+- Download the repository from [github](https://github.com/Gliptal/TPW-Settings) by clicking on the green 'Clone or download' button and selecting 'Download ZIP'.
-- Extract `TPW SETTINGS.jar` file from the `/executable` folder
+- Extract `TPW SETTINGS.jar` file from the `/executable` folder.
 - Place it alongside `TPW_MODS.hpp` in Arma's `userconfig/TPW_MODS/` folder.

+As of 24/05/16, this utility is not embedded in the [TPW MODS](https://forums.bistudio.com/topic/154944-tpw-mods-v20160604-enhanced-realism-and-immersion-for-arma-3-sp/) package anymore.
+In case of problems refer to the [Troubleshooting](https://github.com/Gliptal/TPW-Settings#troubleshooting) section or post in the [GUI forum's thread](https://forums.bistudio.com/topic/191410-tpw-settings-graphical-user-interface-to-edit-tpw-mods-hpp/).

-A `.jar` works exactly like an `.exe`, meaning shortcuts can be placed on the desktop if so desired.
+As a `.jar` is the Java version of a Windows `.exe`, shortcuts can be created if so desired.

-Usage
+USAGE
 ======

 - MAIN WINDOW:
-  - The colored button to the left of every module button shows the state of the module (green: enabled | red: disabled)
-    - Clicking on this button toggles the module between active and disabled
   - Clicking on a module button opens the relevant module window
     - Each module button shows a tooltip on mouse hover, providing a quick description of the module
+  - The colored button to the left of every module button shows the state of the module (green: enabled | red: disabled)
+    - Clicking on this button toggles the module between being active and being disabled
   - 'APPLY' saves all changes and applies them to the configuration file
-  - 'REVERT' reverts all changes to the moment before the utility was ran
+  - 'REVERT' reverts all changes made since the utility was ran

 - MODULE WINDOW
-  - The module state can toggled using the checkbox in the window's top left hand corner
+  - The module state is toggled using the checkbox in the window's top left hand corner
   - Parameters are modified by directly editing input areas, selecting an existing entry in a dropdown menu, or toggling a radio button
     - Each parameter shows a tooltip on mouse hover, providing a description of its purpose and acceptable values
   - 'APPLY' saves all changes and applies them to the configuration file
-  - 'REVERT' reverts all changes to the moment before the utility was ran
+  - 'REVERT' reverts all changes made since the utility was ran

 - PRESETS
-  - 'SAVE' saves the current configuration values for all modules, press ENTER to confirm after a name has been entered
+  - 'SAVE' saves the current configuration values for all modules
+    - Press ENTER to confirm a newly entered name
   - 'DELETE' permanently deletes the currently selected preset

 - COLOR CHOOSER
   - Opened by clicking on a color parameter's text area
-  - The desired color can be selected either by using the sliders or by directly typing the values in the top field
+  - The desired color can be selected either by using the sliders or by directly typing the values in the upper field
   - 'APPLY': saves the set color

 - ICON CHOOSER
   - Opened by clicking on the ICON TYPES parameter's text area
-  - The checkboxes on the right select to which elements the icon will be applied to (more elements are selectable at once)
+  - The checkboxes on the right select to which elements the icon will be applied to (more than one element is selectable at once)
   - Clicking on an image on the left changes the icon for the selected elements
   - 'APPLY': saves the set icons

-Limitations
+LIMITATIONS
 ======

-- The Java Virtual Machine (JVM) is required.
+- A working copy of the Java Virtual Machine (JVM) is required: on most PCs and Laptops it should be installed by default.
 - `TPW_MODS.hpp` and `TPW SETTINGS.jar` must be in the same folder.
-- Presets are backwards compatible only when using the installer to update [TPW MODS](http://forums.bistudio.com/showthread.php?164304-TPW-MODS-enhanced-realism-immersion-for-Arma-3-SP).
+- Presets are not backwards compatible.
+To make older versions work with newer ones one must modify `TPW_MODS.hpp` with a text editor.
-- The GUI may become unresponsive for a few moments after multiple fast subsequent clicks.
+- The GUI may become unresponsive for a few moments after multiple quick subsequent clicks.
-- Due to a bug that Java never fixed since 2001, the light blue border around the dropdowns cannot be removed.
+- Due to a bug that Java never bothered fixing (since 2001), the light blue border around the dropdowns cannot be removed.

-Troubleshooting
+TROUBLESHOOTING
 ======

-- The GUI won't start!
+Q: The GUI won't start!
-  - Check that the Java Virtual Machine (JVM) is installed [here](https://www.java.com/en/download/installed.jsp).
+A: [Check](https://www.java.com/en/download/installed.jsp) that the Java Virtual Machine (JVM) is installed.
-  - Make sure `TPW_MODS.hpp` and `TPW SETTINGS.jar` are in the same folder.
+A: Make sure `TPW_MODS.hpp` and `TPW SETTINGS.jar` are in the same folder.
-  - Make sure `TPW_MODS.hpp` isn't corrupted.
+A: Make sure `TPW_MODS.hpp` isn't corrupted.
-  - Download [TPW MODS](http://forums.bistudio.com/showthread.php?164304-TPW-MODS-enhanced-realism-immersion-for-Arma-3-SP) and manually replace `TPW_MODS.hpp`.

-- I still have a problem!
+Q: I still have a problem!
-  - Post in the [TPW MODS](http://forums.bistudio.com/showthread.php?164304-TPW-MODS-enhanced-realism-immersion-for-Arma-3-SP) thread, send me a [PM](http://forums.bistudio.com/private.php?do=newpm&u=106115) on the BIS forums, or email me at affa[at]outlook[dot]it).
+A: Post in the [TPW MODS](http://forums.bistudio.com/showthread.php?164304-TPW-MODS-enhanced-realism-immersion-for-Arma-3-SP) thread, send me a [PM](http://forums.bistudio.com/private.php?do=newpm&u=106115) on the BIS forums, or email me at affa[at]outlook[dot]it).

-Changelog
+CHANGELOG
 ======

+[2.1.4]

+- parameters matching RADIO [1.24] SOAP [1.05]

 [2.1.3]